 |2011||CQUniversity establishes a partnership with the Geraldton Universities Centre (GUC) in Western Australia and commences course delivery via the Centre.|

-CQUniversity establishes its first distance education study centre in Cairns, to service growing numbers of distance education students in Far North Queensland.
+CQUniversity establishes its first distance education study centre in Cairns, to service growing numbers of online study students in Far North Queensland.

 CQUniversity opens Stage 1 of a multi-million public access health clinic in Rockhampton to support its new allied health programs.